Skip to content

 Medical treatment, frequent tests and visits to the doctor can add more stress in your relationship.
 It is important to work on keeping the relationship healthy so that when major decisions have to be made regarding treatment, you’ll be capable of making informed choices.

-Choosing a Different Route
+Choosing A Different Route

 If all medical avenues have been exhausted you may eventually decided to choose a different direction entirely such as adoption or surrogacy.
 Only make this decision when you feel health enough.
 You never want to make an impulsive decision, something you may regret down the road.
 You’re not alone.